CURRENTLY OFFERING COUNSELLING VIA ZOOM

 Counsellor and Cognitive Behaviour Therapist (CBT)

 My name is Claire and I am a BACP registered Integrative Counsellor and a qualified Cognitive Behavioural Therapist (CBT).
-I work with adults, young people and couples either for an agreed number of sessions (this is not set in stone), or open-ended (reviewed at regular intervals).
+I work with adults, young Adults (over 18), and couples either for an agreed number of sessions (this is not set in stone), or open-ended (which we review together as we go).

-Whether you are looking for some short term support, or if you would like to explore at a deeper level over a longer period of time, I offer a warm, non-judgemental and confidential space for you to talk about your world, your reflections and your feelings, and together we can look at the areas that are causing you emotional distress.
+Whether you are looking for some short term support, or if you would like to explore at a deeper level over a longer period of time, I offer a warm, non-judgemental and confidential space for you to talk about your own personal world, your reflections and your feelings, and together we can look at the areas that are causing you distress.
 These feelings have a habit of staying at the front of our mind and can get in the way of everyday life because our issues, and how we are reacting to them, filter into home life, work life and our relationships.
-Unravelling layers that have built up, possibly over a long period of time, allows you to develop a clearer view of why you have been feeling this way, and help you recognise and understand your patterns.
-The goal and hope for counselling is to have a greater awareness of yourself, to be true and authentic to yourself, and to see that you can make different choices that will better serve you.
+Unravelling layers that have built up over the years, identifying why patterns keep being repeated, or why you react the way you do, allows you to develop a clearer view and greater understanding of why you have been feeling this way.
+The goal of counselling is to have an improved awareness of yourself, to be able to challenge your thinking, and be better equipped to make wiser choices that will work better for you and be more in line with your true self.

 How I work

-Integrative Therapy means I have a broad range of understanding of psychotherapeutic theories and models which allows me to draw from whatever best fits the individual client I am sitting with.
+Integrative Therapy means I have a broad range of understanding of psychotherapeutic theories and models which allows me to draw from what is appropriate and best fits the client I am sitting with.
 It helps me to gain a good understanding of you, your patterns and your ways of relating and involves looking at your history.
 This in turn helps you to make links from your past and how this has shaped you, giving you the new awareness to make different choices and decisions in your present.